-The Perkins mini is a 16 cell display that works with Windows and mac computers at present.
+The Perkins mini is a 16 cell display that works with Windows screen readers and mac OSX 10.7 and later.
+It's also compatible with iOS from 6.0 on.
 It has both USB and bluetooth capabilities, and also has very similar functions to the Braille Edge.
-It can take notes, read books, has a calendar, a calculator, and will be supported in iOS 6.
+It can take notes, read books, has a calendar, a calculator and supports the reading of brf and txt files.
 That's where the similarities end though.

 The Perkins Mini has a braille keyboard, that, in my opinion is not comfortable to type on.
 When the 8-dot keyboard is facing furthest from you, you have the cursor routing buttons and then the display below that, and then the spacebar underneath the display.
 At each end of the display, you have a joystick.
 The keyboard is slightly elivated from both the display itself and the spacebar.
 With the spacebar being so far away from the keyboard, and at a different hight, (level with the display), this made it awkward for me to type on.

 Unlike the Edge, the Mini uses micro SD cards for its memory.
 I have a hard enough time keeping track of standar size SD cards, so would hate to try to do this with the Micro SD cards.